goji vegan hotel Rhodes

 Hotel Address: Mikinon str., Ialysos, Rhodes, tel. +302 2410 98235

-There are plenty of stray cats around in the area, and unfortunately, not all are in a good condition.
+You will find plenty of stray cats in the area, and unfortunately, not all in a good condition.
 Some houses keep guard dogs, some of whom are tied up.
-These are a few distressing things regarding animals in Rhodes, just so you know.
+These are a few distressing things regarding animals in Rhodes FYI.
 There are several shelters and charities that neuter strays, see here.
 The cat family living in the hotel backyard are cared for.

 The Rooms

-Check-in from 2 PM; Check out at 10 AM (flexible times subject to availability)
+Check-in from 2 PM; Check out at 10 AM (flexible subject to availability)

 GOJI is a standalone hotel with 12 rooms.
 There are two types of rooms you can book – Standard and Deluxe.
-We chose to stay in a Standard double room.
 There is no major difference between the room types, however, the Deluxe studios are more spacious and can accommodate 4 persons with a double bed and a sofa bed.
 All rooms come with a private bathroom and kitchenette.

 The interiors are spacious and a modern-minimalist design with an ecological touch.
 The cork wall is a lovely element.
 Cork is an eco-friendly material that’s formed from the dead cells of cork oak tree bark.

-The beds are HUGE and comfy!
-It’s 2 large single beds put together – we ended up sleeping on the same side sometimes.
-Vegan mattresses and pillows.
+The beds are HUGE and comfy – 2 large single beds put together, with vegan mattresses and pillows.
 Cupboards and storage space is plenty.
-There’s TV in the room with YouTube and Netflix.
+There’s TV with YouTube and Netflix.

 All rooms also have a balcony.
 Our was side facing, looking over the backyard